BIOLOGY FOR LIFE

 Inferential Statistics

-Inferential statistics are mathematical calculations performed to determine if the results from your sample of data are likely due to chance or are a true representation of the population.
-Inferential statistics are used to determine the probability of chance alone leading to your sampled results.
+Inferential statistics are mathematical calculations performed to determine if the results from a small sample of data are likely due to chance or are a true representation of the larger population.
+Inferential statistics are used to determine the probability of chance alone leading to the sampled results.

 • “Significant” = the results are very unlikely to have occurred due to chance.